geb/geb/doc/manual/src/chapters/060-configuration.md

     }

 Here we have defined two presets, `slow` and `quick`.
 Notice that the `quick` preset does not specify a `retryInterval` value; defaults will be substituted in for any missing values (i.e. giving the `quick` preset the default `retryInterval` value of `0.1`).

+### Reports Dir

+The reports dir configuration is used by testing integrations (e.g [Spock](api/geb-spock/geb/spock/GebReportingSpec.html), [Grails](api/geb-grails/grails/plugin/geb/GebSpec.html) and [JUnit](api/geb-junit4/geb/junit4/GebReportingTest.html)) that integrate reporters.

+In the config script, you can set the path to the directory to use for reports via the `reportsDir` key…

+    reportsDir = "target/geb-reports"

+> The value is interpreted as a path, and if not absolute will be relative to the JVM's working directory.

+The reports dir can also be specified by the build adapter (the default implementation of which looks at the `geb.build.reportsDir` system property).
+Any value set in the config script will take precedence over the value provided by the build adapter.